 Association.
 The HOA has 30 days from receipt of your properly executed Architectural Approval Application to approve or deny your application.
 These forms in the Downloads section of the HVHA Docs & Forms page.

-SOLAR PROJECTS require an Architectural Approval Application BEFORE homeowners begin a solar project.
-The Association has up to 60-days to approve solar installations once a properly execute application is received, per Minnesota statute.
-Your solar installer may contact our HOA for information but the owner must sign and submit the application.
-BEFORE proceeding with a solar project, contact the Association.
+SOLAR PROJECTS: The HOA has up to 60-days to approve solar installations once a properly execute application is received, per Minnesota statute.
+Contact the Association BEFORE starting a solar project.
+Your solar installer may contact the HOA for info but the owner must sign and submit the application.

 The Highland Village development is in the following school attendance boundaries: